GIScience/gis-training-resource-center/_sources/content/Module_1/en_qgis_installation.md

 In the conventional apt package sources, an older version of QGIS will probably be installed.
-If you are using the package source [Ubuntugis](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa), observe the following installation [notes](https://qgis.org/en/site/forusers/alldownloads.html#repositories)
+If you are using the package source [Ubuntugis](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa), observe the following installation [notes](https://qgis.org/en/site/forusers/alldownloads.html#repositories).

-If you install a QGIS version 3.30 or higher you have to install the plugin _Processing Saga NextGen Provider_ .
+If you install a QGIS version 3.30 or higher you have to install the plugin _Processing Saga NextGen Provider_.

 :::

 ::::